 The "neither party" designation is becoming more popular among local races these days.
 It is generally left to the fence sitters and the good-ole-boys.
 A good-ole-boy system that cares not for your values or beliefs; but a system that perpetuates favors, the reelection enterprise and to get the coveted plaque with their name on it on some door or desk.
-To fulfill a legacy as a leader, a politician.
 I know politicians who are like this.
 In my eight (8) years as an elected Republican County Commissioner, I heard many times that people vote for the person over the party.
 The comment goes unchallenged, almost as a virtue.
 Is this person your friend?
 Well, did you ask your friend if he or she believes in the free market, their view on budgeting, gun rights, free speech, or the role of government?
 Maybe they like his tie?
 Her pants-suit?
 Or, did they sit through a campaign event and soak-up generalities spewed about partnership, collaboration, loving their community (more than the next person?) or their practical or moderate approach to problems.
 Practical to who?

 There is no way for the average person to know what John Doe down the street believes because he is in a nonpartisan race.
 People are too busy.
 How can a family that is running children to soccer games, dance class, or the drag queen story time at their local library (kidding) to pay attention to the numerous political races up for grabs?
 The answer, they can't.
 In Grays Harbor there are (3) Port Commissioners, (12) Hospital Commissioners in (2) districts, (5) Fire Commissioners, (5) School Board Members, (3) PUD Commissioners, (3) County Commissioners, an Assessor, Auditor, Treasurer, Clerk, Coroner, Sheriff, Prosecutor, (2) District Court Judges, (3) Superior Court Judges, nine (9) city Mayors, multiple council members in each of the nine (9) cities including (12) in Aberdeen and (12) in Hoquiam.
 Not to mention Drainage District Commissioners, Cemetery Boards and Special Purpose Districts.
 It's sufficient to say, ignorance is a valid excuse in elections.
 People have busy lives.
 So what is the solution?
 Allow (not require) candidates to name their party preference in any race.
 It will not make a race more political, just more clear.